MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/custom-reports/power-bi-integration.md

 3. Once you have credentials, server name, and database name we can go ahead to replace the data source in the dashboard provided.
 To do this we need to have [**Power BI**](/power-bi/fundamentals/desktop-getting-started) installed.

-4. Open the .pbix file from the "MCT PowerBI custom Dashboard.zip" that you downloaded and open it from your Power BI Desktop and go to ‘File’ from menu bar.
+4. Open the .pbix file from the [**MCT PowerBI custom Dashboard.zip**](https://github.com/MicrosoftDocs/microsoft-community-training/files/6967550/MCT.PowerBI.custom.Dashboard.zip) that you downloaded and open it from your Power BI Desktop and go to ‘File’ from menu bar.

     :::image type="content" source="../../media/BI_file.jpg" alt-text="file":::